Yasir-Hasann/FYP-Pest-Detection-Flutter-App/README.md

 - [Future Enhancements](#future-enhancements)

 </details>

-This project is a Flutter application designed to detect and classify pests in images uploaded or captured by users using their smartphones.
-The system utilizes the YOLOv5 model for accurate and real-time pest detection and classification.
-It also incorporates a recommendation system to suggest appropriate pesticides based on the identified pests.

 ## Features
 + User Authentication: Users can sign up and log in to the application to access its features.